eeokpere/Devops_Projects/Git Project/Git.md

 ![delete_branch](images/delete_branch.PNG)

 ## Pushing your Local git Repository to your Remote github Repository.
-Having created a github account and a github repository in earlier steps, Lets send a copy of our story to our repository in github.
+We will need to push the changes made to your local repositiry to a remote repository on GitHub.
 We will achieve this by following the steps bellow.:
 ### Add a remote repository to the local repository using the command below:

 ![add_repo](images/add_repo.PNG)

-### After committing your changes to your local repo, you push the content to theremote repo using the command below;
+### After committing your changes to your local repo, you push the content to the remote repo using the command below;

 ![push](images/push.PNG)